materials-data-facility/MID3AS-AM-Challenge/index.md

 **For Challenge 1, are the strain measurements measured tangentially through the thickness (1), or are they measured concentrically (2)?
 And if it is tangentially measured, would the interaction depth be 2.7mm?
 And for the tangent measurement, is the process to essentially measure one centered point as it gets near the outside radius?**<br>
 In [this schematic](https://materials-data-facility.github.io/MID3AS-AM-Challenge/Interaction_Depth_Question2020015.png) provided by the questioner, the regions labeled 1 and 2 correspond to the two options for the location of the strain measurements noted in the question.
 The strains are measured tangentially through the thickness (region 1).
 Yes, the interaction depth for the horizontal component of strain is 2.7mm and the vertical component of strain is 4.6mm.
 The interaction depth measurement was centered left/right as per [this schematic](https://materials-data-facility.github.io/MID3AS-AM-Challenge/Interaction_Depth_Explanation_20200115.png).
 The measurement grid for the tubes was created by essentially moving up/down and in/out of the page (in the previously linked schematic).

+**I would like to confirm that we only need to provide strain prediction based on the given coordinates and can safely ignore the non-uniformity of given grid points**<br>
+Confirmed.
+Use only the provided coordinates in the Answer Template.
+We are only asking for predictions in locations where measurements were taken.
+In some samples measurements were not on a uniform grid.
+See slide 30, Fig 22 of the  Challenge 1 Problem Statement for examples.

 ### CHALLENGE 2

 **Is it correct that the 10 layers in the B21.cli represent a multi-layer formation?
 This would be in contrast to B27.cli which would represent 30 tracks of one layer formation.**<br>